 Ten people die from accidental drowning each day in the United States.
-Learn how to recognize the signs so you can help keep your loved ones safe.
+Ensure you, your family, and your babysitters are prepared for emergencies and can recognize the drowning signs so they can help keep your loved ones safe.

 Drowning looks different than most people think.
 You may not hear someone calling for help.
 In fact, it's more typical that a drowning victim is quiet — if you can't breathe, you can't speak.